Ataxia UK Online Support & Forums

 The 16-30’s project is an online-based network that gives young people across the UK with ataxia access to specialised support, information and advice.
-This is done through a stand-alone website and blog, as well as a closed Facebook group (email Leanna Coleman at firstname.lastname@example.org to request to join).
+This is done through a closed Facebook group (email Leanna Coleman at firstname.lastname@example.org to request to join).
 Members of the project contribute to the blog, sharing their stories, building connections and friendships along the way.

 Parents of young adults with ataxia have told us about how the group has changed their children’s lives:

 "To us, the group is worth its weight in gold.
 Our daughter has forged some genuinely close relationships.
 Now that she has friends with ataxia who encourage her to stay positive, give advice and who believe in her, the whole family feels less alone and part of a like-minded community which understands what we’re going through.
 I can’t express to you the vast relief of seeing her smile again!”

 HealthUnlocked is a social network for health and wellbeing-based discussions.
 By finding others with similar health backgrounds, people can take on day-to-day health concerns together; and because the communities are set up by leading health organisations, people have access to credible support.
 Visit the designated Ataxia UK page and be sure to follow our community.

 As part of our online support network, we have created an Ataxia UK blog: Your Blog.
 Here you’ll find advice, information and inspirational stories from various Friends and supporters of the charity, as well as blogs from our wonderful fundraisers and reflections on living life with ataxia.

 If you want to get in touch with us about sharing your story or advice with the ataxia community, email Leanna Coleman at email@example.com.